aakriti-poudel-chhetri/eds240-nri-acs-viz/README.md

-# HW 2: Visualizing FEMA NRI Data
+# Visualizing FEMA NRI Data

 This repository contains the details of the Assignment 2 for the course EDS 240 - Data Visualization & Communication for the Master of Environmental Data Science (MEDS) program.